 Course Objectives and Expected Learning Outcomes: The objective of this course is to provide students with an understanding of the theory and practice of electron scattering, image formation, and X-ray and electron energy-loss spectroscopy in the transmission electron microscope.
 By the end of the course, it is expected that students will be able to align and operate the microscope with minimal assistance and to setup various optical modes to analyze heterogeneous materials.
 Learning outcomes will be assessed based on class participation, problem sets, laboratory practical work, a mid-term and final written exam.

 Class website: All lectures and problem sets will be posted to d2L.
 Supplemental material for lectures, e.g., journal articles, figures, will also be posted.
-I will try to have each lecture uploaded prior to class, and I will alert you via email when the lecture is online.
+I will try to have each lecture uploaded prior to class.

 Performance Metrics: